TaygaHoshi/tt-project/Content/Combat.md

 + A creature is adjacent to another if there aren't any battle map squares between them.
 + Significant height difference between two creatures due to environmental factors may break adjacency.
 ### Flanking
-+ During battle, whenever a creature has two or more adjacent foes wielding melee weapons, they are considered flanked.
++ During battle, whenever a creature has two or more adjacent foes wielding melee weapons, it is considered flanked.
 + Attacking a flanked creature grants a +1 bonus to precision rolls done with melee abilities.

 ## High and Low Ground